John Raese

 John Reeves Raese (/ˈreɪsiː/ RAY-see; born April 10, 1950) is an American businessman and perennial Republican Party candidate for political office in West Virginia.
-He has lost campaigns to represent West Virginia in the United States Senate in 1984, 2006, 2010, and 2012.
+He lost campaigns to represent West Virginia in the United States Senate in 1984, 2006, 2010, and 2012.
 He was also defeated in the Republican primary in the election for Governor of West Virginia in 1988.

 Early life, education and career

 Raese was born in Morgantown, West Virginia.
 He is the son of Jane Greer Raese and Richard Aubrey "Dyke" Raese, a former head basketball coach at West Virginia University (WVU).

 Raese graduated from WVU with a Bachelor of Science degree in education in 1973.
 While attending West Virginia University he was a member of the West Virginia Beta chapter of Sigma Phi Epsilon.
 He is president and chief executive officer of Greer Industries, a steel and limestone producer.
 His business interests also include The Dominion Post (Morgantown), the West Virginia Radio Corporation, which owns 32 radio stations, and the MetroNews radio network serving 56 stations.
 Greer Industries also owns Seneca Caverns, a tourist spot in eastern West Virginia.